pantheon-systems/documentation/source/content/professional-services.md

 - **Qualification**: We get access to the servers or site archives we'll need to undertake the migration, and we identify business-critical functionality that requires special attention and testing.
 - **Initial migration**: We use automated tools and processes to move code, databases and files, and to stand-up your new environments on Pantheon.
 We fine-tune the migration routine to ensure that everything is working as expected, and build out additional scripting and automated testing as needed.
 This provides a repeatable and auditable process, and enables pre-launch content syncing.
 - **User Acceptance Testing (UAT)**: You test the site yourself.
-We have mechanisms in place to report any issues that are found and we work to resolve those issues.
+We have mechanisms in place to report any issues you find, and work to resolve those issues.
 - **Launch Planning**: We work with your team to coordinate launch planning, including content resyncs, load testing, SSL certificate pre-provisioning, and more.
 - **Launch**: Our team stands by during the DNS cutover to handle any potential migration issues and we stick around post-launch.